ZupIT/nimbus-docs/compose/auto-deserialization.md

 ### For function arguments
 - `@Root`: forces the value to be built using the entries at the root of the property map and not the sub-map indicated by the parameter name.
-- `@Ignore`: ignore the argument when deserializing.
+- `@Ignore`: ignores the argument when deserializing.
 This can only be used in optional arguments.
 - `@Computed(TypeDeserializer)`: uses a custom deserializer to build the argument.

 ## Custom deserializers (TypeDeserializer)